ArduPilot/UDPProxy/README.md

 This is a UDP Proxy for MAVLink to facilitate remote support of ArduPilot users

+For more information on using the support proxy see https://support.ardupilot.org

 ## Features

  - both support engineer and user can be on private networks
  - supports manu users running in parallel
- - supports MAVLink2 signed connections from the support engineer
+ - uses MAVLink2 signed connections from the support engineer
  - uses normal UDP forwarding in users GCS

 ## Setup

 udpproxy should be run on a machine with a public IP address.
-You need to specify a base UDP port number for users to connect to and a base UDP port number for the support engineers to connnect to.
+You should initialise the database 'keys.tdb' using the keydb.py script.

 For example:

- - udpproxy 20000 21000 30

-this will start 30 UDP proxy instances with user ports 20000 to 20029 and support ports 21000 to 21029.

-A cron job should be setup to restart udpproxy if needed

-## Setting signing keys

-By default support engineers can connect without a signed connection.
-As this poses a security risk it is highly recommended to setup a signing key per support engineer.

-Example:

- - set_key 21001 MySecretKey

-this will setup the support engineer using port 21001 with the signing key MySecretKey.
+ - keydb.py add 10001 10002 'Support1' MySecurePassPhrase

+that will add a single support engineer 'Support1' where the user will connect to port 10001 and the support engineer will connect to port 10002.

+Once the database is setup you should start udpproxy and it will listen on all ports.

+## keydb.py usage

+The following keydb.py commands are available:

+ - keydb.py list
+ - keydb.py add PORT1 PORT2 Name PassPhrase
+ - keydb.py remove PORT2
+ - keydb.py setname PORT2 Name
+ - keydb.py setpass PORT2 NewPassPhrase
+ - keydb.py setport1 PORT2 PORT1

+When new users are added the udpproxy process starts listening on the new port automatically.